Strategically building Patent Portfolio based on Priority of Invention

 Anant Kataria, CEO, Sagacious Research

 Hello, everyone.
 I hope you’re having a wonderful time.
 My name is Anant Kataria, I am CEO and co-founder of Sagacious IP.
-I’m glad that you chose to spend your valuable time with us today on this webinar, and I’m very pleased to welcome you here.
-The topic of our webinar is Strategically building Patent Portfolio based on priority of inventions and to bring the perspectives and expertise of people who’ve driven such value creation successfully.
+I’m glad that you chose to spend your valuable time with us today on this webinar.
+And, I’m very happy to welcome you here.
+The topic of our webinar is Strategically building Patent Portfolio based on priority of inventions.
+And, to bring the perspectives and expertise of people who’ve driven such value creation successfully.

-We have expert from including US patent attorneys, as well as from patent prosecution support providers, to come and talk to us on this panel today and share their experiences.
-I will now move on to introducing them for that.
+We have experts including US patent attorneys, as well as from patent prosecution support providers.
+They will talk to us on this panel today and share their experiences.
+I will now move on to introducing them.

-For our new subscribers, Let me give you a quick summary about Sagacious.
+For our new subscribers, let me give a quick summary about Sagacious.

-Sagacious is an award winning IP and innovation consulting firm that has been enabling value creation and innovation in IP ecosystem for the last 12 years, with our 300 member team in US, Canada, Europe, India, China, and Japan.
+Sagacious is an award winning IP and innovation consulting firm.
+It has been enabling value creation and innovation in IP ecosystem for the last 12 years.
+And, that with our 300+ member team in US, Canada, Europe, India, China, and Japan.

-Sagacious has had the opportunity of working with prominent IP law firms, Fortune 500 companies, startups, investors, universities, and other players in the innovation ecosystem.
-We’ve supported clients from 65 countries and over 16 languages, and this has given us this opportunity of learning from these big players and, you know, partnering with the people who are going to be speaking here today.
+Sagacious has worked with prominent IP law firms, Fortune 500s, startups, investors, and other players in the innovation ecosystem.
+We’ve supported clients from 65 countries and over 16 languages.
+This has given us this opportunity of learning from these big players.
+And, partnering with the people who are going to be speaking here today.

-Our presentation, a partner than today’s presentation, is Search Center and Search Center have been providing expert patent searching services to the worldwide community since 2012.
-That team includes patent attorneys, former USPTO examiners, scientists, and engineers. establish themselves to be able to deliver the right information at the right time in the right format.
+Our partner in today’s presentation, is Search Center.
+And, Search Center have been providing expert patent searching services to the worldwide community since 2012.
+The team includes patent attorneys, former USPTO examiners, scientists, and engineers.
+Establish themselves to be able to deliver the right information at the right time in the right format.
 And that’s what clients praise about.
-And all of the Center’s professionals are based in US, so we partner with them, in that sense of work together.
+And all of the Center’s professionals are based in US.
+So, we partner with them, in that sense of work together.
 This is the introduction of Search Center,

 Let me want to introduce the speakers of today.
-Our first speaker is Ben Pezzlo, been a US patent attorney, with over 20 years of patent prosecution experience, and particularly, in counseling claims on the strategic construction of international patent portfolios in a cost efficient manner.
+Our first speaker is Ben Pezzlo.
+He’s been a US patent attorney with over 20 years of patent prosecution experience.
+And, particularly, in counseling claims on the strategic construction of international patent portfolios in a cost efficient manner.

-Ben is also the co-founder of Search Center, And he’s been, for the past eight years, he’s been effectively leading the role of patent searching.
+Ben is also the co-founder of Search Center.
+And, for the past eight years, he’s been effectively leading the role of patent searching.

-Our second speaker today is Pankaj Garg, Senior Manager in our Engineering Drafting Team at Sagacious He has been in this business of IP support for 12 years.
-He has worked with various companies, including Fortune 500 in US, for whom he’s helped create their Offshored patent drafting.
+Our second speaker today is Pankaj Garg, Senior Manager in our Engineering Drafting Team at Sagacious.
+He has been in this business of IP support for 12 years.
+He has worked with various companies.
+It also includes Fortune 500 in US, for whom he’s helped create their off shore patent drafting.

 Agenda of the Webinar

-So the, the agenda for this Webinar, or the objective is to everybody to maximize value, while minimizing the cost while building patent portfolio, and to get to that objective, to achieve that objective in our webinar with broken it down into the following sections.
+So the, the agenda for this Webinar is to maximize value, while minimizing the cost while building patent portfolio.
+And, to achieve that objective in our webinar, we broke it down into the following sections.
 So the first section is where we talk about inventions not being equal. why inventions are different, Then, you know, how do you go about that?
 The next is the workflow of managing the patent application, the patent preparation process for these equivalent ventures.

-Then we talk about what other benefits, or what overall benefits to achieve by actually having this model, which is priority based and uses the components that we talk about.
-And then, we’ll talk about an important aspect here that, OK, now that you want to implement this, or you think it’s right, how do you choose the right partner to help you implement it?
+Then, we talk about what other benefits, or what overall benefits to achieve by actually having this model.
+This is priority based and uses the components that we talk about.
+And then, we’ll talk about an important aspect here.
+That, now that you want to implement this how do you choose the right partner to help you implement it?

-You can share the questions via the Go to Webinar question box on the right side of the window of the presentation window.
+You can share the questions via the Goto Webinar question box on the right side of the presentation window.
 I’ll pick those questions in the end, and I’ll ask them to our speakers at the end of the presentation.
-So let’s now get started with the main part, and then let me invite Ben to take up the first section.
+So, let’s now start with the main part.
+Let me invite Ben to take up the first section.
 Over to you, Ben.

 This concept goes to the heart of Managing a Patent Portfolio.
-The main idea here is to establish a hierarchy, so that resources may be more intelligently allocated in building patent portfolio, whether through in-house development or acquisition of third party intellectual property.
-Then the management of the portfolio there, essentially, two questions that we ask, Where are we now, where are we going?
+The main idea here is to establish a hierarchy.
+Therefore, resources are probably more intelligently allocated in building patent portfolio.
+This can be whether through in-house development or acquisition of third party intellectual property.
+Then, the management of the portfolio, essentially, two questions that we ask, Where are we now? where are we going?

 And for the first question, where are we now, the first step in our process?
-Identify and rank each patent in an existing portfolio, along basic lines into three main categories, core, envelope and improvement patents.
-Now, for the purposes of the presentation, we’ve only provided these three categories for larger portfolios Process may result in a subgroup being along different genus and species line, say, or for other types of groupings.
+Identify and rank each patent in an existing portfolio into three main categories- core, envelope and improvement patents.
+Now, for the purposes of the presentation, we’ve only provided these three categories for larger portfolios.
+Process may result in a subgroup being along different genus and species line, say, or for other types of groupings.

 Now, for the first grouping, we have our core patents, the most valuable to the enterprise.
-These are patents that could be, for example, directed to a published industry standard or directed to say the most profitable product or service line enterprise.
+These are patents that are, for example, directed to a published industry standard.
+Or, they are directed to, say, the most profitable product or service line enterprise.

-Now for example, a startup with a building patent portfolio, these nice considerations at the outset may not be important, but grow, very quickly, especially where international prosecution in the portfolio is a consideration, so the management of the portfolio is something that should should take place at the conception of the portfolio.
-Now, for this process, to be effective, again, we say each patent cannot be said to be of core level to the enterprise. if this is the case, then the costs associated with patent preparation prosecution may grow so rapidly that the enterprise is prevented from securing patent protection for technologies that may be critical to the success of the company.
-So the future growth of the enterprise maybe inhibit worth, active, an effective patent portfolio, management practices are not put in place early on.
+Now, for example, a startup with a building patent portfolio.
+These considerations at the outset may not be important, but grow quickly.
+That too, especially where international prosecution in the portfolio is a consideration.
+So, the management of the portfolio is something that should should take place at the conception of the portfolio.
+Now, for this process to be effective, again, we say each patent cannot be of core level to the enterprise.
+If this is the case, then the costs associated with patent preparation prosecution may grow rapidly.
+They may grow so fast that the enterprise is prevented from securing patent protection for technologies that may be critical to the success of the company.
+So, the future growth of the enterprise maybe inhibit worth.
+An effective patent portfolio management practices are not put in place early on.

-Now once the process of analyzing the ranking patents and the existing portfolios completed, we’ve established where are we at with the portfolio.
-Presently, Can then turn our attention to where are we going and in this stage of the management of the patent portfolio, We turn our attention to inventions captured in disclosure statements pending at patent applications in the enterprise.
+Now, we’ve established where are we at with the portfolio once the process of ranking patents and the existing portfolios is complete.
+Presently, turn our attention to where are we going.
+And, in this stage of the management of the patent portfolio, we turn our attention to inventions captured in disclosure statements pending at patent applications in the enterprise.

 We now turn our attention to certain examples of how inventions captured in these applications.
 And in these invention disclosures, can be identified as having a high, medium, or low priority for prosecution.

-Pankaj Garg speaking Thank you, Ben.
+Pankaj Garg speaking– Thank you, Ben.
 Thank you for laying out the agenda so beautifully.
 And also highlighting one of the important parameters in building patent portfolio that is business impact, that helps in identifying the priority of an invention.
-And so the, the business impact is just one parameter, and it is, I think, the most important parameter.
+And so, the business impact is just one parameter, and it is the most important parameter.
 But the other parameter is the degree of novelty. because that’s also essential for filing and getting a grant of a patent.

 Using these two parameters, we can segregate our inventions in various and identify the priority level of each of the invention.
 The first level is higher priority inventions, for which the High priority invention, as I mentioned, which has a high business impact, as well as broad novelty, so that we can have a broad claim scope.